 - Treats All Couples the Same: Inexperienced counselors will use similar treatment methods from couple to couple.
 While some healthy habits and practices can be recommended to couples across various circumstances, you want your therapist to treat your unique situation as such.
 The special dynamics of your relationship may fit a certain strategy on paper, but the right therapist will customize their process to fit your situation.

-- Is Not Marriage-Friendly: Whether or not you are married, counselors that push for divorce or breaking up as the top solution for your relationship may be too focused on you as an individual and not as a couple.
-So, what does marriage-friendly counseling look like?
+- Is Not Pro-Relationship: Whether or not you are married, counselors that push for divorce or breaking up as the top solution for your relationship may be too focused on you as an individual and not as a couple.
+So, what does pro-relationship counseling look like?
 Other therapists may practice what is called “marriage-neutral counseling.”
 This means the therapist will take a neutral approach toward whether or not you and your partner should stay together.
 Within these kinds of sessions, it is not uncommon for the counselor to encourage couples to split up rather than put in the work to better their relationship.

 Can Couples Counseling Make Things Worse?

 Simply put no, marriage counseling will not make things worse.
 The catch is that both parties must be willing to put in the work to fix the issues.
 However, there are therapists that can cause damage to your marriage and even you and your partner’s mental health.
 It all comes down to your work and how well you and your partner connect with your counselor.
 Although it’s not always easy to spot the signs of an ineffective counselor, if something feels off, talk to your partner and listen to yourself if the sessions just are not feeling right.
 Perhaps you’ll discover you’ve both been searching online, “when to stop marriage counseling” because neither of you feels you’ve made any progress after numerous sessions.